A study of membrane and membrane-based hybrid processes for gas separations

 The operating conditions of seven different membrane process configurations for the removal of acid gases from natural gas were optimized on the basis of new, more meaningful process variables.
 A three-stage configuration (consisting of a single permeation stage in series with a two-stage cascade) resulted in the lowest separation cost.
 At the base case operating conditions, membrane processes for the removal of CO$\sb2$ were found to be more economical than DEA absorption and hybrid (membrane/absorption) processes.
 For the removal of both CO$\sb2$ and H$\sb2$S, however, membrane and hybrid processes result in the lowest separation cost over certain ranges of acid gas concentrations.
 These concentration ranges were found to be sensitive to variations in operating and economic parameters and in membrane properties.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Bhide, Bhagwatprasad Dinkar, "A study of membrane and membrane-based hybrid processes for gas separations" (1991).
 Biomedical and Chemical Engineering - Dissertations.
-Paper 38.
+38.